prbzrg/ThesisExperiments/README.md

  1. Download and install Julia. see https://julialang.org/downloads/

+ 2. Download and install Python. see https://www.python.org/downloads/

- 2. Download this code base.
+ 3. Download this code base.
 Notice that raw data are typically not included in the git-history and may need to be downloaded independently.

- 3. Download LoDoPaB-CT dataset and put it in `data/lodoct`. see https://zenodo.org/records/3384092
+ 4. Download LoDoPaB-CT dataset and put it in `data/lodoct`. see https://zenodo.org/records/3384092

- 4. Open a Julia console and do:
+ 5. Open a Julia console and do:

     ```
     julia> using Pkg